Stellantis/stellantis.github.io/_webportal-tutorials-advanced/01Receiving data messages from your server.md

 type: tutorial advanced
 ---

-# Managing Embedded
+# MANAGING EMBEDDED

-# Receiving data messages from your server
+# RECEIVING DATA MESSAGES FROM YOUR SERVER

 When receiving data from your server, if :